-- (a) is, or is intended to be, predominantly urban in character; and - (b) is, or is intended to be, part of a housing and labour market of at least 10,000 people. - 36.
+- (a) is, or is intended to be, predominantly urban in character; and - (b) is, or is intended to be, part of a housing and labour market of at least 10,000 people. - 44.
 Pokeno has previously been viewed as a rural village but it is fast urbanising as evidenced by the previous and ongoing residential/industrial development.
 The development a Countdown supermarket is also an indicator of the fast growth given the critical mass of population required to support this amenity.
-Whilst it will no doubt retain peripheral rural character in the future, it is not unreasonable to say that Pokeno is intended to be predominantly urban in character. - 37.
-Pokeno currently has a population estimated at 2,132 (from 2016) but it is projected to reach a population of 11,954 by 20454.
-Whilst nearby areas like Tuakau and Te Kauwhata are experiencing growth5, the rate at which this is occurring is surpassed by Pokeno.
+Whilst it will no doubt retain peripheral rural character in the future, it is not unreasonable to say that Pokeno is intended to be predominantly urban in character. - 45.
+Pokeno currently has a population estimated at 2,132 (from 2016) but it is projected to reach a population of 11,954 by 20455.
+Whilst nearby areas like Tuakau and Te Kauwhata are experiencing growth6, the rate at which this is occurring is surpassed by Pokeno.
 This is attributed to the confluence of factors such as the advantageous location of Pokeno and development in the Auckland region which is causing cross-boundary spillover effects making Pokeno a much more attractive location to live in.
-Mr Thompson touches on this topic in his overview of the Auckland housing market and how this has expedited the growth of Pokeno as an attractive location to live for young families and young singles and couples that may be considering starting a family. - 38.
+Mr Thompson touches on this topic in his overview of the Auckland housing market and how this has expedited the growth of Pokeno as an attractive location to live for young families and young singles and couples that may be considering starting a family. - 46.
 To support the growth of Pokeno, it is integral that room to grow is provided for.
+Council is conscious of this and in my opinion have correctly taken a proactive approach identifying the Pokeno West site as Residential Zone to enable the expansion of the town in the future.
 This is especially important given the absence of logical areas to accommodate future growth that are connected to the existing urban core.
-The site is currently separated from the established residential area only by
+The Site is currently separated from the established residential area and offers a readily available opportunity for development that extends towards the steeper slopes around Ridge Road (which provides a defensible boundary).

-4 Waikato District Blueprint 2019 (pg.
+5 Waikato District Blueprint 2019 (pg.
 65)

-5 As per the Waikato District Blueprint 2019, Tuakau has a population of 4,639 (2016 estimate) and is projected to reach 10,147 by 2045 (pg.
+6 As per the Waikato District Blueprint 2019, Tuakau has a population of 4,639 (2016 estimate) and is projected to reach 10,147 by 2045 (pg.
 62).
 Te Kauwhata has a population of 1,769 (2016 estimate) and is projected to reach 3,093 by 2045 (pg.
 73).